 “Where Is Thy Glory?”
 Moses 1, the Nature of Truth, and the Plan of Salvation

-Dan Belnap (email@example.com) is an instructor of ancient scripture at BYU.
+Dan Belnap (firstname.lastname@example.org) was an instructor of ancient scripture at BYU when this was written.

 While the first chapter of the book of Moses is often understood as introductory to the rest of the book, the chapter itself is an inclusive text centering on Moses’s transformation through three separate encounters with supernatural beings.
 In each encounter he is taught something of the meaning of truth and experiences the power that the comprehension of truth brings.
 His example is particularly instructive in light of the doctrine that “truth is knowledge of things as they are, and as they were, and as they are to come” (D&C 93:24).